What is Monese?

 Is Monese safe?

 Unlike mainstream banks, your money isn’t covered by the Financial Services Compensation Scheme (FSCS), which covers up to £85,000 of savings if a provider goes bust.
-However, Monese is regulated by the Financial Conduct Authority as a registered agent of electronic money institution PrePay Technologies, which follows Electronic Money Regulations.
+However, Monese is regulated by the Financial Conduct Authority as a registered agent of electronic money institution PrePay Solutions, which follows Electronic Money Regulations.
 Monese says 'We never lend your money to anyone and it’s always available to you, on demand.
 There’s also no upper limit per customer or account for safeguarding.
 This means that all the money within your Monese account is protected.'

-Monese is not the only digital-only bank.
-Its closest competitor when it comes to international use is Revolut, which offers free card transactions in 120 countries, fee-free transfers at the interbank rate in 23 currencies and free ATM withdrawals up to £200 a month followed by a 2% fee compared to Monese that allows up to £100 in free cash withdrawals a month before charging a 2% fee.
+Monese is not the only banking app.
+One of its closest competitors when it comes to international use is Revolut, which offers free card transactions in 120 countries, fee-free transfers at the interbank rate in over 30 currencies and free ATM withdrawals up to £200 a month followed by a 2% fee compared to Monese that allows up to £100 in free cash withdrawals a month before charging a 2% fee.
 You can also buy Bitcoin, Litecoin and Ethereum cryptocurrencies through the Revolut app.
-It has a basic free package as well as £6.99 or £12.99 monthly packages offering extras such as higher withdrawal limits, overseas medical insurance and concierge services.
+It has a basic free package as well as a £3.99, £7.99, £14.99 or £45 monthly packages offering extras such as higher withdrawal limits, overseas medical insurance and concierge services.
 Monese offers insurance policies for its subscription plan customers which is something that premium Revolut account holders can also benefit from.
 Monese, however, is currently the only one to offer bills protection should you be unable to work due to illness, accident or job loss.

 There are other app-only providers that offer extra services beyond international spending, particularly when it comes to savings.
 Monzo lets users track their spending and build separate savings pots within the app.
 Users pay nothing abroad, subject to a maximum withdrawal of £200 a month and 3% after that.
 It also offers free cash withdrawals and an optional overdraft.